studiojms/angular-pics/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

+## Note

+To run this project, it is necessary to use the backend api (/api folder).

+You just need to enter in the api folder and run `npm start` (after running `npm instal` for the first time)

+The backend api will start in the port 3000.

+### Obs

+When installing the api dependencies, it may fail when trying to install sqlite3 lib.

+To get rid of the error, it is necessary to run `npm install sqlite3`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.